Cat’s breakthrough fourth album is as gentle as it is bold, filled with beautiful songwriting and mature themes, as well as a good few hits.

 “Wild World”, probably the best known track from the album, has been covered by a range of artists, ranging from Mr Big to Maxi Priest to (rather creepily) Jonathan King.
 It was written as a song to his lover, and has since been picked up as condescending and even misogynistic, but it still stands the test of time as a tender ballad, and fits in with the generational theme of the album (it could just as easily be a song written to a daughter).

 “Father and Son” also made it big, not necessarily from Cat’s original version, but from the 1995 Boyzone cover, and Ronan Keating’s eventual duet with Cat (now Yusuf Islam of course), which gave it new life (and it’s not often that I praise Boyzone on this blog).

-There are songs like “Miles from Nowhere” and “On the Road to Find Out” are more aggressive, but still feed into the gentle vibe of the album.
-It’s a mature, drifting and thoughtful album, but with its powerful lyrics and themes mixed in to impressive songwriting, labelling it under ‘easy listening’ would hardly be fair.
+There are songs like “Miles from Nowhere” and “On the Road to Find Out” that are more aggressive, but still feed into the gentle vibe of the album.
+It’s a mature, drifting and thoughtful work, but with its powerful lyrics and themes mixed in with impressive songwriting, labelling it under ‘easy listening’ would hardly be fair.